StijnvdW/frontend-mentor-intro-section-with-dropdown-navigation-main/README.md

 - [nice to have] intro text on desktop doesn't match designs due e.g. title, intro text
 - [nice to have] list of clients width is incorrect on desktop
 - [nice to have] hide mobile menu when resizing to desktop
+- [nice to have] combine mobile and desktop menu html/css
+- [nice to have] dropdown shadows on desktop

 ### Useful resources